**Stop Sizewell C will lead the below circular walk, starting and ending at Eastbridge Farm, IP16 4SF, on the following date(s).

 - Wednesday 21 June 2023, departing 3pm (walk & talk takes 3+ hours)

-Our map can be downloaded as a pdf here: SZC Site Walk but we recommend carrying an OS map (and take no responsibility for anyone getting lost!)
-The full circular walk from Eastbridge takes 2 – 2 and a half hours, or a return walk from Kenton Hills carpark to the beach takes around 1hr 15, to 1hr 30.
-Note that both walks have some flooding and require wellingtons at present (Feb ’21)
+Our map can be downloaded as a pdf here: SZC Site Walk updated, but we recommend carrying an OS map (and take no responsibility for anyone getting lost!)
+The full circular walk from Eastbridge takes 2 and a half hours to 3 hours or a return walk from Kenton Hills carpark to the beach takes around 1hr 30.

-From Eastbridge: Head south out of the village past Eastbridge Farm on your right.
-Continue up the road passing a field entrance on your left at a right hand bend, and take the bridleway on the left 50 yards further on.
+From Eastbridge: Head south out of the village.
+Continue up the road passing a track and then a field entrance on your left at a right hand bend.
+Take the bridleway on the left 50 yards further on.

 Follow the track for about a mile, ignoring any turnings (eg red track marked 6 which would be the limit of public access if construction went ahead).
-Keep straight ahead until you see the wood rising ahead of you.
-Do not go up the hill (this is Goose Hill, much of which will be felled) but turn right and follow the Sandlings Walk marker around the base of the hill, where you will begin to see Sizewell Marsh Site of Special Scientific Interest (SSSI) on your right and Sizewell A & B in the distance.
+Keep straight ahead until you see the (fenced off) wood rising ahead of you.
+This is Goose Hill, much of which will be felled.
+Turn right and follow the Sandlings Walk marker around the base of the hill, where you will begin to see Sizewell Marsh Site of Special Scientific Interest (SSSI) on your right and Sizewell A & B in the distance.

 A little further along the track leaves the marsh behind and you will see wet woodland on your right.
-When you see a sign marked with a number 8, turn to the right and a wooden bridge and boardwalk which crosses two streams (Leiston Drain and Sizewell Drain).
+When you see a sign marked with a number 8, turn to the right and cross a wooden bridge and boardwalk which crosses two streams (Leiston Drain and Sizewell Drain).
 At this point you need to imagine a permanent bridge several metres above your head as this is where the access road crosses the drains to reach the main platform.
 6 hectares of SSSI will be lost forever.